marcotallone/templates/small_c++/python_project/README.md

 # Instructions

-This is just a template for my final exam of the Advanced Programming Course held at UniTs, SISSA.
-It is not by any means the only/the correct way to organize the second part of this exam but it is what I did and what I would suggest others to do to keep all the code organized and to make overall compilation easier.
-This will not automatically guarantee to pass the exam of course but it will give you more time to focus on the code itself rather than on compilation errors and documentation writing...
+This is just a template for a small `C++/Python` project inspired from my final exam of the Advanced Programming Course held at UniTs, SISSA.

 In order to use this template you should follow the instructions below:

-* copy the `exam_template` folder in this repository on your machine and change its name according to what the professor asks.
+* copy the `small_template` folder in this repository on your machine and change its name according.

 * implement your header file(s) in the `include/` folder (name of the header can be changed)